xebia-functional/nine-cards-backend/README.md

 * The `deviceId` is used for _push_ notifications services.

 A **Shared Collection** is a list of Android applications shared between a publisher and several subscribers.
-The shared collection is annotated with information about who wrote and when, a description text, some statistics about visits and downloads, etc.
+The shared collection is annotated with information about who wrote it and when, a description text, some statistics about visits and downloads, etc.
 Every *shared* collections is published (and afterwards modified) by exactly one user.
 Thus, there is a  `1:N` relation between **user** and **collection**, which is represented in the field `userId` of the `users` table.
-The fiekd `author` only shows the name of that user.
+The field `author` only shows the name of that user.
 A user can be the author of several or none collections.

 A **Package** represents an application that is included in a collection.
 The field `packageName` represents the application as the root Java package of the application,